Dominika Cibulková: 2013

-2014: First Grand Slam final and inconsistencies
+2014: First major final and inconsistencies

 Cibulková began the season at the Brisbane International, where she dropped a quarterfinal match to Serena Williams.
 At the Australian Open, she won her first three matches in straight sets, setting up her first hardcourt meeting with Maria Sharapova, whom she defeated in three sets.
 She then defeated Simona Halep to reach her first Grand Slam semifinal since the 2009 French Open.
 Following her semifinal upset over Radwańska, Cibulková was featured on the January 24 cover of The Washington Post.
 She faced Li Na in her first major final, losing the first set in a tie-break and the second set without winning a game.

 In February, she played for Slovakia in a Fed Cup match against Germany.
 She lost both her matches, against Andrea Petkovic and Angelique Kerber.
 Slovakia was eliminated from the competition.

 Cibulková won the Mexican Open in Acapulco with a victory over Christina McHale.
 She reached the quarterfinals of the Indian Wells Open, losing to Li Na.
 At the Miami Open, she defeated Agnieszka Radwańska in a three-set quarterfinal.
 With this victory, Cibulková entered the WTA top 10 for the first time in her career.
 She exited the tournament in the semifinals, losing to Li Na in three sets.
 She then reached the final of the Malaysian Open, which she lost to Donna Vekić.
 After that final, Cibulková's struggled with form were noticeable, as she won just nine matches and lost fifteen till the end of season.
 At Grand Slam tournaments, she reached the third round of the French Open and Wimbledon.
 She exited in the first round of the US Open, losing to CiCi Bellis in three sets.